LGBTQ Workplace Rights

 As one of the world’s most progressive constitutions, South Africa’s Bill of Rights explicitly prohibits discrimination based on sexual orientation and gender (among other things) and includes numerous protections relating to labour and employment.
 Trade unions have the responsibility to protect and advance the right to equality of all members.

-It is evident that collective bargaining is an important tool in securing equality and justice in the workplace given the number of laws, policies, and agreements that address human rights at work.
+It is evident that collective bargaining is an important tool in securing equality and justice in the workplace, especially when including the LGBTQ workplace rights, given the number of laws, policies, and agreements that address human rights at work.
 It is equally critical for trade union negotiators to have tools in place to ensure that workers experience no form of oppression or discrimination based on their sexual orientation.

 Trade Unions operate at both a local level and as larger federations (such as FEDUSA, COSATU, NACTU and CONSAWU).
 As a powerful force in defending the rights of their members, unions play a crucial role (between formal negotiations with unions and employers) in securing collective bargaining agreements.